MinorDelay/Programmeerproject/PROCESS.md

 the right way for it).
 On the other hand I've found an example that should be quite good and useable for the way I want to represent my data (when the data is correctly structured).

+## Friday 15-6-18 / Day 8
+- Held a presentations and went to work on my piechart.
+Didn't get very far, but the things I learned about a piechart were via bl.ocks.org.
+I decomposed the code in such a way that became clear what every line of code was used for.

+## Monday 18-6-18 / Day 9
+- Made the pie chart.
+Had some trouble with the way my data was structured.
+After some help of a TA I managed to plot the pie chart.
+- Made some changes to my storyline.

+## Tuesday 19-6-18 / Day 10
+- Added a navbar.
+Still needs to be implemented correctly (aesthetics aren't real smooth).
+- Decided to create a main.js that calls all functions (This was a solution for my scripts not loading all at once, which was due to having window.onload in every scriptfile.).

+## Wednesday 20-6-18 / Day 11